 11. Make time.

 It’s hard to be creative when you’re bogged down in spreadsheets.
-Make it a priority to give time over to creative thinking.
+Make it a priority to give time over to creative thinking in solitude.
 Monday morning is the perfect slot – it helps you start the week off right.

 12. Be diverse.